-Show the status of all equipment purchased, fabricated or furnished by the government.
-(This includes equipment located on campus or in the custody of a subcontractor.)
+Reflect the status of all equipment purchased, fabricated or furnished by the government.
+This includes equipment located on campus or in the custody of a subcontractor.

 Control the disposition of equipment.
-This may include location changes, changes in custodian, parts removed and recovered, or the transfer of equipment from one project to another.
+This may include location changes, changes in custodian, parts removed and recovered, and/or the transfer of equipment from one project to another.

 - Are specific to certain kinds of equipment.
 For example, the University must maintain record of: